deckhouse/virtualization/docs/USER_GUIDE.md

 ```

 {{< alert level="info" >}}
-To prevent the unschedulable state of a virtual machine, the node selector should not conflict with other placement rules such as virtual machine affinity, node selectors, and virtual machine class node selector rules.
+To avoid a virtual machine becoming unschedulable, the node selector must not conflict with other placement rules such as virtual machine affinity, node selectors, and virtual machine class node selector rules.
 {{< /alert >}}

 {{< alert level="info" >}}
-Targeted migration to a specific node is not available in the Community Edition version.
+Targeted migration to a specific node is not available in the Community Edition.

-If you don’t need to specify target node parameters, you can omit the `migrate` field or evict the virtual machine to another suitable node using the `d8 v evict` command or by creating a [VirtualMachineOperation](/modules/virtualization/cr.html#virtualmachineoperation) resource of type `Evict`.
+If you don’t need to specify target node parameters, you can omit the `migrate` field or evict the virtual machine to another suitable node using the `d8 v evict` command, or by creating a [VirtualMachineOperation](/modules/virtualization/cr.html#virtualmachineoperation) resource of type `Evict`.
 {{< /alert >}}

 To track the migration of a virtual machine immediately after the `vmop` resource is created, run the command: